Yudhistir Das

 Yudhistir Das (c.
-25 September 1923 – February 18, 2014) was an Indian politician.
+25 September 1923 – 18 February 2014) was an Indian politician.
 He was elected to the Odisha Legislative Assembly in the 1990 polls, as a Janata Dal candidate.
-He served as speaker of the Odisha Legislative Assembly.
+He served as List of speakers of the Odisha Legislative Assembly speaker of the Odisha Legislative Assembly.
 As of 2000, he was the president of Viswa Oriya Sammilan (a cultural organisation).